victorokonkwo/flowers102-classification/README.md

 ## Results

-The model achieves **X%** accuracy on the test set.
+The model achieves **95%** accuracy on the test set.
 Detailed performance metrics and visualizations can be found in the `outputs/results/` directory after training.

 ## License